A Utah Firearm Bill of Sale is a document showing the details of a gun sale and transfer.

-Utah does not require a Utah Firearm Bill of Sale or transfer form.
+Utah does not require a bill of sale or transfer form.

 However, buyers and sellers should still create their bill of sale when transferring firearm ownership.